 What is the history of Christianity in China?

-The establishment of the People’s Republic of China (PRC) in 1949 resulted in wide-scale religious repression in mainland China.
-In keeping with its Marxist roots, the Chinese Communist Party declared itself atheist.
+The establishment of the People’s Republic of China in 1949 resulted in wide-scale religious repression in mainland China.
+In keeping with its Marxist roots, the CCP declared itself atheist.
 “Maoist Thought,” a sinification of Marxism-Leninism that placed the future of the Chinese revolution in the hands of the rural peasants, was the dominant ideology.
-This was especially true at the height of the Cultural Revolution (1966–1976) when places of worship were demolished, closed, or reappropriated and religious practices were banned.
+This was especially true at the height of the Cultural Revolution (1966–1976), when places of worship were demolished, closed, or reappropriated and religious practices were banned.

 What is China’s policy on religious practice?

 Underground house churches exist parallel to state-sanctioned Christian churches.
-These congregations operate outside of the guidelines of the government, and their regulation by party authorities is largely determined by local leaders.
+These congregations operate outside the guidelines of the government, and their regulation by party authorities is largely determined by local leaders.
 Much like official Christian organizations, their membership is also growing across regions and demographics, according to surveys by independent polling groups.
-A 2010 Pew Research Center report charted that thirty-five million [PDF] of China’s fifty-eight million Protestants belonged to independent house churches.
-Purdue’s Yang estimates that there are between 93 million and 115 million Protestants in China, with fewer than 30 million attending officially registered churches.
+Fenggang Yang, of Purdue University’s Center on Religion and Chinese Society, estimates that there are between 93 million and 115 million Protestants in China, with fewer than 30 million attending officially registered churches.
 Other Christian organizations estimate a higher number still.

 Why has the number of Christians surged?